rocketacademy/basics-sl-docs/day07-objects/README.md

   // if it's "two" add the number 2 etc, until 13 for 'king'
 ```

 It will be useful to point out that this process can be tedious for arrays, and the alternative (if sticking to arrays) is to use numbers.
-However, when storing numbers (eg. `var cardDeck = [9, 10, 11];`), we start to lose context of the suits for each card.
+However, when storing numbers (eg. `var cardDeck2 = [9, 10, 11];`), we start to lose context of the suits for each card.

 Sets in the form of JavaScript objects will be more applicable for storing a set (deck) of cards, because we can easily store multiple data types with different key-value pairs - strings for suits, numbers for ranks.